Skjoldrun/Skjoldrun.github.io/docs/other/teams-videobackground-gif.md

 You should now have two file: `<name>.png` and `<name>_thumb.png`.
 Copy both these files to `%AppData%\Microsoft\Teams\Backgrounds\Uploads`.

 Then open the video effects settings in MS Teams.
-There should benew entries for all you new gifs enlisted.
+There should be new entries for all you new gifs enlisted.

 [![Teams gif background](/assets/images/articles/teams/teams_gif.png)](/assets/images/articles/teams/teams_gif.png)